surifirstpin/biplus_documentation/docs/model01.md

 -   **Privacy** you can save the project in any one of the following privacy option.

-    -   **Private**  report saved in private section and accessed by the user itself.
+    -   **Private**  report saved in private section are accessed by the existing user only.

-    -   **Public**  the report is saved in public section and accessed by all the users.
+    -   **Public**  report is saved in public section and accessed by all the users.

     -   **Share**  the report saved under share section and accessed by specific set of users.